Martyn "Bomber" Bradbury: Colin Craig defamation trial

+Dirty Politics saga

+Following the 2014 Dirty Politics scandal, the New Zealand Police searched Bradbury's bank records without a warrant in 2016 as part of their search for the hacker "Rawshark."
+In August 2019, Bradbury objected to Police using secret evidence to justify their search of his bank records.
+In early November 2019, Police apologised and reached a settlement with Bradbury for illegally searching his bank records during their search for "Rawshark."

 Views and positions

 South Canterbury Finance bubble

 Bradbury was highly critical of the late finance company owner Alan Hubbard, whose company was placed under statutory management by the-then Justice Minister Simon Power.

 Conversion therapy ban legislation

 In response to the Government's proposed conversion practices legislation in 2021 which seeks to ban gay conversion therapy, Bradbury criticised bill's five year prison term as form of "government overreach" which distracted from the Government's failure to address what he regarded as their failed mental health, poverty and housing policies.